 the court may make such orders, or give such directions, as it thinks appropriate in relation to the proceedings.

+[Section 59 amended by No. 35 of 2006 s.
+66.]

 60. Court to advise people to attend mediation — FLA s.
 19BA

 (1) If a court considers that the parties to a dispute before the court could be helped to resolve the dispute then the court must, in accordance with any relevant regulations, advise the parties to seek the help of a family and child mediator.